getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps/troubleshooting.md

 ### Verify artifact names match `sourceMappingURL` value

 The `sourceMappingURL` comment on the last line of your bundled or minified JavaScript file tells Sentry (or the browser) where to locate the corresponding source map.
 This can either be a fully qualified URL, a relative path, or the filename itself.
-When uploading artifacts to Sentry, you must name your source map files with the same name found in the  `sourceMappingURL` comment.
+When uploading artifacts to Sentry, you must name your source map files with the value the file resolves to.

 i. e. if your file is similar to: